Which 8 tips guarantee success in online classes?

 Finally, one of the great aspects about studying online is that there are lots of opportunities for interaction, whether synchronous (live) or asynchronous (delayed), and the potential to extend these discussions to your benefit – particularly if you’re a language learner.
 Students who properly participate in forum and in-class discussions are those who are looking to continue their conversations in more qualitative ways.
 When responding to a forum, for example, the delayed aspect of this format means that you can carefully research your answers, proofread and edit your responses, and take the time to consider other peoples’ ideas before replying to them.
 This is particularly beneficial for students who are normally shy or easily distracted in class.

-Great work on finishing this course on studying online.
+Great work on finishing this reader on studying online.
 We’ve now discussed the contexts, challenges and top tips that when considered often lead to success in this learning environment.
-Why not unlock and complete our Lesson 1-3 Worksheets to check your comprehension of these topics before moving on to another course?
+Why not unlock and complete our Chapter 1-3 Worksheets to check your comprehension of these topics before moving on to another reader?

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.